 However, Birdie and Peaches have kind of a sleazy father-daughter dynamic that looks borderline incestuous.
 There’s a scene where Peaches sits on Birdie’s lap and she sort of acts like she’s his girlfriend by the way she hugs and kisses him.
 (Peaches’ mother, just like Loux’s mother, is nowhere in sight.)

 The dumbest scene in “Run With the Hunted” is one that has absolutely no bearing on the overall story.
 It’s 15 years after Oscar has committed the murder, and he’s now tutoring a gang of four teenage hoodlums to commit armed robbery.
 They rob a grocery store and hold everyone hostage.
 And not surprisingly, one of the customers gets shot.
-(This isn’t a spoiler.
+(This isn’t spoiler information.
 It’s in the movie’s trailer.)

 What’s incredibly moronic about the scene is that Oscar and his gang do nothing to disguise themselves when they commit the robbery.
 Even if there’s the unlikely possibility that the store doesn’t have surveillance cameras, there were several hostages as eyewitnesses.
 And a grocery store, compared to a bank or jewelry store, isn’t exactly the best place to get a large haul of money to steal.
 Most grocery stores keep a limited amount of cash in their registers, so it’s no surprise that Oscar and his gang don’t end up with a lot of money from the robbery.